W-M-T/Thalia-Programming-Contest-Framework/README.md

 - What command to run to run your bot
 - Where to connect to the server (you probably won't need to change this)

-The Server hosts lobbies to which the clients can connect using lobby ids.
+## How do I play a match?
+When you connect to the server, you specify a lobby to join.
+This can be any string.

-If you use the same lobby id you will be in the same game.
-A lobby can have 2-4 people in it and when it is full the game starts.
+If you join the same lobby as someone else you will be in the same game.
+A lobby can hold 2-4 people in it, depending on the current server configuration.

-The config file located in the `framework` directory has a team name and other configuration stuff.
-Make sure to set this up properly with correct IP addresses.
+When a lobby is full the game starts.

 ### What testing setup do we recommend?
 The easiest way to debug your bot is to have it play matches so you can observe its behaviour and use its debugging output.